What are price variants?

 You can set a discounted from amount on any fixed-price variant.
 This displays the original price with a strikethrough next to the current price, creating a visual discount indicator on your storefront.
 The discounted-from amount must be higher than the actual price.Free trials

-Subscription variants can include a free trial period.
-Set the trial period in days — the buyer signs up, gets immediate access, and is not charged until the trial expires.Free trials are only available on subscription variants.
+Subscription and payment plan variants can include a free trial period.
+Set the trial period in days — the buyer signs up, gets immediate access, and is not charged until the trial expires.Free trials are only available on subscription and payment plan variants.
 They cannot be applied to one-time or free variants.

 Inventory limits